The ultimate guide to creating better proposals

 Out of the textbook, into the real world

-1. Be positive
+1. Be selective

 2. Be Direct

-When you’re direct, you’re better able to express thoughts, opinions, and points of view.
+When you’re direct, you’re better able to express your thoughts, opinions, and points of view.
 Being clear in your message helps build trust with prospects, which is crucial for closing deals.

 3. Be Brief